Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos-core/CONTRIBUTING.md

      2. Set environment variables ACCOUNT_HOST, ACCOUNT_KEY and SECONDARY_ACCOUNT_KEY, where value of them are Cosmos account URI, primary key and secondary key.

-        `azure-spring-data-cosmos` also support multiple database configuration.
+        `azure-spring-data-cosmos-core` also support multiple database configuration.
 So set the second group environment variables NEW_ACCOUNT_HOST, NEW_ACCOUNT_KEY and NEW_SECONDARY_ACCOUNT_KEY, the two group environment variables can be same.
      3. Run maven command with `integration-test-azure` profile.

         ```bash